 Meeting savings goals can be challenging.
 And having easy access to funds in a money market or savings account probably doesn’t help.

-If you struggle to keep your hands off your savings, a nine-month CD may offer the perfect solution.
+If you struggle to keep your hands off your savings, a 9-month CD may offer the perfect solution.

 As with other CDs, there’s an early withdrawal penalty.
 That may be enough to keep you from touching your deposits before your maturity date.

-The best 9-month CDs pay nearly 80 basis points more than the national average of 1.26 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
-A basis point is equal to one one-hundredth of one percentage point.
+The best 9-month CDs pay 124 basis points more than the national average of 1.51 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+A basis point is equal to one-hundredth of a percentage point.

 The interest rates associated with short-term CDs aren’t as good as the ones for CDs that mature in a few years or more.
 To earn as much interest as possible, compare the best 9-month CD rates offered by institutions online.